 If disproportionately killing and imprisoning Black Americans is racist, then disproportionately killing and imprisoning males is sexist.
-But the real sexism is caring only about the systemic racism, and turning a blind eye to the other half of systemic: the sexism.
-The other half of the “African-American male” is male.
+But the real sexism is caring only about the systemic racism, and turning a blind eye to the other half of systemic racism: the sexism.

 Black Dads and Sons: the Black Community is Hardest Hit by Dad-Deprivation

-Caring about Black boys and men quickly reveals there is no community that has been harder hit by dad-deprivation than the African-American community.
+There is no community that has been harder hit by dad-deprivation than the African-American community.
 It wasn’t always this way.
 Between 1880 and 1960, a majority of African-American families consisted of married fathers and mothers.
-But in the early sixties, nuclear families dramatically decreased.
+But in the early 60s, nuclear families dramatically decreased.
 Inner-city poverty and crime dramatically increased.

 In 1965 sociologist Daniel Moynihan, who served under Presidents Nixon, Kennedy, and Johnson, led an investigation of inner-city life that concluded that the main predictor of growing up poor was not race per se but being born to parents who are not married.
 Why?
 A predictable outcome of no marriage was little or no father involvement.